bt3gl/building_blog/content/linux_intro.md

 Title: The Ultimate Linux Guide for Hackers ;)
 Date: 2014-11-10 4:20
-Category: Life,Universe,Everything
+Category: life
 Tags: Linux, Python, Unicode, tr, ifconfig, ssh, netcat, Stripe

  Being a Linux user is, above all, a *life style*.
 Interestingly, more and more people have been joining this community, keeping it dynamic and organic.

- Linux has been in my life since my high school  years  and  I'm still constantly inspired by the fact that it has not lost any of its appeal.
+ Linux has been in my life since my high school years and  I'm still constantly inspired by the fact that it has not lost any of its appeals.
 There is always something new or deeper to be learned.
 Linux is *the* tool for those who choose to spend their excess of curiosity flying around bytes.

 With the novice in mind, this blog post is my introduction to the Linux machinery, containing some of my favorite tricks.
 I hope you enjoy this exciting adventure of taking control of *The Machine*.